 If you have been accused of forgery, you have the right to fight the charges.
 An experienced attorney can help.
 At Pearson & Paris, P.C., we have more than 50 years of combined legal experience that we will use in your defense.
 Perhaps more importantly, our top criminal defense attorney is a former senior prosecutor who knows how district attorneys handle these cases.
 That knowledge allows us to create effective strategies ranging from negotiation to courtroom battles.

-Whether in the Denver area, or anywhere in Colorado, forgery generally occurs where a person, with intent to defraud, falsely makes, completes, alters, or utters a written instrument which is or purports to be, or which is calculated to become or to represent if completed: (1) a government issued monetary instrument; (2) privately issued monetary instrument; (3) an instrument conveying a property interest; (4) a public record, or a document required to be filed by law as a public record; (5) transportation tokens; or (6) lottery tickets.
+Whether in the Denver area or anywhere in Colorado, forgery generally occurs when a person, with intent to defraud, falsely makes, completes, alters or utters a written instrument that is or purports to be or is calculated to become or to represent if completed: (1) a government-issued monetary instrument; (2) privately issued monetary instrument; (3) an instrument conveying a property interest; (4) a public record, or a document required to be filed by law as a public record; (5) transportation tokens; or (6) lottery tickets.

-A conviction for forgery is a class 5 felony may result in the following sentencing options to include: (1) probation, with a possible jail sentence as a condition of probation of up to ninety (90) days, or up to a two (2) year work release sentence as a condition of probation, or (2) a sentence to the department of corrections of one (1) year up to three (3) years, but as much as six (6) years if the court finds the presence of exceptional circumstances, with a mandatory parole period of two (2) years.
+Forgery is a class 5 felony and may result in the following sentencing options: (1) probation, with a possible jail sentence as a condition of probation of up to 90 days, or up to a two-year work release sentence as a condition of probation, or (2) a sentence to the Department of Corrections of one year up to three years, but as much as six years if the court finds the presence of exceptional circumstances, with a mandatory parole period of two years.

-The remaining defenses that may be applied in a forgery case apply with equal force to those that may apply in any other criminal case.
-This includes an analysis of any violation of constitutional rights, such as the right to remain silent, the right to counsel, the right to have any searches and seizures bases on probable cause, a proper warrant, and the right to due process in the proper preservation of evidence that may be used against you.
-There are many other defenses that are available that rely on scrutinizing and exposing weaknesses in the prosecutor's case, such as: biased or incompetent witnesses, flawed crime scene investigation, flawed administration and procedures in collecting breath, blood, or urine for forensic testing, incompetent computer evidence, flawed photo line-ups, and inaccurate crime scene/accident reconstructions.
+The remaining defenses that may be applied in a motor vehicle theft case apply with equal force to those that may apply in any other criminal case.
+This includes an analysis of any violation of constitutional rights, such as the right to remain silent, the right to counsel, the right to have any searches and seizures based on probable cause, a proper warrant, and the right to due process in the proper preservation of evidence that may be used against you.
+Many other defenses are available that rely on scrutinizing and exposing weaknesses in the prosecutor's case, such as biased or incompetent witnesses, flawed crime scene investigation, flawed administration and procedures in collecting breath, blood or urine for forensic testing, incompetent computer evidence, flawed photo lineups and inaccurate crime scene/accident reconstructions.

-It is important that you hire a skilled and experienced fraud by check lawyer to defend you in a fraud by check crime case in Arvada, Jefferson County, or across Colorado.
+It is important that you hire a skilled and experienced fraud by check lawyer to defend you in a fraud by check crime case in Arvada or Jefferson County or across Colorado.